 89plus is a long-term, international, multi-platform research project co-founded by Simon Castets and Hans Ulrich Obrist, investigating the generation of innovators born in or after 1989.
-Without forecasting artistic trends or predicting future creation, 89plus manifests itself through panels, books, periodicals and exhibitions, bringing together individuals from a generation whose voices are only starting to be heard, yet which accounts for almost half of the world’s population.
+Without forecasting artistic trends or predicting future creation, 89plus manifests itself through panels, books, periodicals, exhibitions and residencies, bringing together individuals from a generation whose voices are only starting to be heard, yet which accounts for almost half of the world’s population.

-Since an introductory panel held in January 2013 at the DLD – Digital, Life, Design conference in Munich, 89plus has conducted research internationally, including in Hong Kong and Miami with Art Basel’s Salon series, as well as in New York and Rio de Janeiro as part of the MoMA PS1 exhibition ‘Expo 1.’
+Since an introductory panel held in January 2013 at the DLD – Digital, Life, Design conference in Munich, 89plus has conducted research internationally, in Hong Kong and Miami with Art Basel’s Salon series, in Singapore as part of Singapore International Festival of the Arts, and in New York and Rio de Janeiro as part of the MoMA PS1 exhibition ‘Expo 1.’
 89plus has also developed a series of residencies with various partners internationally including the Park Avenue Armory in New York and the agnès b. / Tara Oceans Polar Circle Expedition.
 In late 2013, 89plus partnered with Fondazione Sandretto Re Rebaudengo and the Serpentine Galleries for a new annual award for emerging talent, the ‘Re Rebaudengo Serpentine Grants’.
 In early 2014, LUMA hosted the inaugural exhibition, ’89plus / Poetry will be made by all!’, in Zurich, driven by a residency series and an ongoing project which is publishing 1000 books by 1000 poets.
 Other recent 89plus projects include the 89plus Marathon at London’s Serpentine Sackler Gallery, the 89plus Americas Marathon: Autoconstrucción at Museo Jumex, Mexico City, and the 89plus Panel at Design Indaba, Cape Town.

 Google Cultural Institute